jspittman/www-to-non-www-on-lightsail/README.md

 Steps to Resolve www to non-www redirection on an Amazon Lightsail Wordpress Instance

 Interestingly, Bitnomi uses the wordpress-vhost.conf and wordpress-https-vhost.conf files to derive their httpd.conf instructions.
+Many instructions you will find online and via LLMs will tell you to edit httpd.conf, but this will not work in this instance.

 This page does a good job of explanin the solution: https://stackoverflow.com/questions/75256820/redirection-www-to-non-www-in-aws-lightsail